krezio/rooted_web1/replit.md

 - Vite runs in middleware mode during development for HMR
 - TailwindCSS v4 with the new Vite plugin
 - Framer Motion for all animations
+- Zustand for cart state management with localStorage persistence